shlienlab/raccoon/docs/update.rst

     output = obj.new_clus

-The output is in the same one-hot-encoded matrix format (rows as samples, columns classes) as the recursive clustering output table.
+The output is in the same one-hot-encoded matrix format (rows as samples, columns classes) as the iterative clustering output table.